erdos/erdos.oauth/README.md

 1. The keys `:url`, `:id`, `:secret` should come from a configuration file.
 Also, make sure not to commit them to an open repository.
 2. The `:success` and `:error` functions should log the `:oauth-success` and `:oauth-error` values from the request map and redirect the user as soon as possible.
 This is to prevent the user to see any error page by refreshing the page accidentally.
 3. On first login, store the `:refresh-token` in your database.
 This can be used to get an access token when the user is offline.
-4. Start using the asyncronous patterns for ring handlers to increase throughput of your backend systems.
+4. Start using the asynchronous patterns for ring handlers to increase throughput of your backend systems.

 ## License